-The graph below details the average grade-point average (GPA) of new students entering Louisburg College in the fall semester from 2012 to 2017.
-This grade-point average is of first-time students as of the College’s fall census date of October 15th.
+The graph below details the grade-point average (GPA) of new students entering Louisburg College during the fall semesters 2012 to 2017.
+This grade-point average comprises first-time students as of the college’s fall census date of October 15.

 Academic Success Rate

-In keeping with the College’s mission, both graduating students and students who successfully transfer to the institution of their choice combine to form the academic success rate.
-The graduation rate used is 150% of normal time (or 3 years since first enrolling at the College).
-The transfer-out rate would consider anyone who had transferred within a three-year time period since enrolling.
-In other words, the academic success rate for 2012 represents students who had enrolled in 2009.
+In keeping with its mission, the college compiles academic success rates using both graduating students and students who successfully transfer to their chosen institutions.
+The graduation rate used is 150% of the standard time or three years since first enrolling at the college.
+The transfer-out rate would consider anyone who had transferred within three years of enrollment.
+For example, the academic success rate for 2012 represents students Louisburg College enrolled in 2009.

-Louisburg College tracks and reports the percentage of students that graduate within 150% of normal time to the Integrated Postsecondary Education Data System (IPEDS).
-The percentage of students, over a five year period, that graduate within 150% of normal time can be found by locating Louisburg College in the IPEDS Data Center website.
-Louisburg College assesses student achievement through graduation rates as well as transfer success, which is part of the College's mission.
+Louisburg College tracks and reports the percentage of students that graduate within 150% of standard time to the Integrated Postsecondary Education Data System (IPEDS).
+Locate Louisburg College on the IPEDS Data Center website to view a five-year percentage of students who graduate within 150% of standard time.
+Louisburg College assesses student achievement through graduation rates and transfer success, which is part of its mission.

-The top twenty four-year institutions that Louisburg College students have transferred to between 2016 and 2017 – as recorded by National Student Clearinghouse (NSC) – are as follows.
-(Due to some ties in the number of students transferring, more than twenty institutions appear listed below.)
+The following lists the top twenty institutions to which Louisburg College students have transferred between 2016 and 2017 – as recorded by National Student Clearinghouse (NSC).
+These are four-year institutions.
+Due to some ties in the number of students transferring, more than twenty institutions appear listed below.